 Before sending your campaign out for a peer review, or out to sales to confirm the setup is in line with client goals, or to management to make sure all budgets are set correctly, take a break, and double check your own work.
 A programmatic ad campaign with 10 flights is going to have hundreds of moving pieces, and no one is going to know it better than the Ad Ops lead on the account.
 Save time in the review process by giving yourself a chance to catch any last questions or issues.

 While this list isn’t exhaustive by any means, these tips should help your campaign get off to a good start.
-Stay tuned for part two of this series, where we’ll look at how to ensure your campaign is running successfully!
+Check out part two of this series, where we take a look at how to ensure your campaign is running successfully.